quickestphp/router/README.md

 ## How to install it

-First create the folder where your application will live and then inside of it use the command for requiring the package or define in composer.json file, **IT IS NECESSARY** to have **COMPOSR** in order to **INSTALL** this package, see bellow:
+First create the folder where your application will live and then inside of it use the command for requiring the package or define in composer.json file, **IT IS NECESSARY** to have **COMPOSER** in order to **INSTALL** this package, see bellow:

 ```bash
 $ composer require quickestphp/router